Frequently Asked Questions on Financial Aid

-A: No. In order to receive consideration for priority programs you must file Application for Financial Aid form once.
-Thereafter you will be assessed by the College Scholarship Committee at the end of each semester, a renewal form must be accomplished every end of the semester.
+A: No. In order to receive consideration for priority programs you only have to file the Application for Financial Aid form once.
+Thereafter you will be assessed by the College Scholarship Committee at the end of each semester.
+You must also submit a duly accomplished renewal form every end of the semester.

 Q: Do I need to submit all the recommendations as a specified or only one from among the list of recommendations?

-A: Yes, you have to submit ALL the recommendations as listed.
-The Scholarship Committee specifies those recommendations since the screening team may call and verify information you submitted from those persons.
+A: Yes.
+You have to submit ALL the recommendations as listed.
+The Scholarship Committee specifies recommendations since the screening team may call to verify the information from the recommenders, as part of your application.

 Q: What are the priority course programs?